Vasek Pospisil: 2020: First final since 2014, 7th doubles title, US Open fourth round, ATP comeback player of the year

-In Montpellier, Pospisil, entered using a protected ranking, and defeated Aljaž Bedene, Denis Shapovalov, and Richard Gasquet all in straight sets, before upsetting world number 10 David Goffin in three sets to advance to his first final since Washington in 2014.
+In Montpellier, Pospisil entered using a protected ranking and defeated Aljaž Bedene, Denis Shapovalov, and Richard Gasquet, all in straight sets, before upsetting world number 10 David Goffin in three sets to advance to his first final since Washington in 2014.
 He lost to top seed Gaël Monfils in straight sets 7–5, 6–3.
-In his next tournament, 2020 ABN AMRO World Tennis Tournament he pulled off one of the biggest upsets of his career by defeating top seed Daniil Medvedev 6–4, 6–3 making it his third top 5 victory of his career.
-He would go on to lose in the second round to Filip Krajinović.
+In his next tournament, the 2020 ABN AMRO World Tennis Tournament, he pulled off one of the biggest upsets of his career by defeating top seed Daniil Medvedev 6–4, 6–3, making it the third top 5 victory of his career.
+He lost in the second round to Filip Krajinović.

-In his third tournament in February, 2020 Open 13 Pospisil again used his protected ranking to gain direct entry to the main draw, where he defeated lucky loser Emil Ruusuvuori and 8th seed Hubert Hurkacz before falling to 2nd seed and eventual champion Stefanos Tsitsipas in the quarterfinals.
-Unseeded in doubles, he and partner Nicolas Mahut would go on to win the title, defeating the 4th, 1st and 2nd seeds respectively en route.
+In his third tournament in February, 2020 Open 13 Pospisil again used his protected ranking to gain direct entry to the main draw, and defeated lucky loser Emil Ruusuvuori and 8th seed Hubert Hurkacz, before falling to 2nd seed and eventual champion Stefanos Tsitsipas in the quarterfinals.
+Unseeded in doubles, he and partner, Nicolas Mahut, won the title, defeating the 4th, 1st and 2nd seeds respectively en route.

-At the 2020 US Open, Pospisil reached the fourth round for the first time in his career after beating Philipp Kohlschreiber, 25th seed Milos Raonic in four sets and then upsetting 8th seed, Roberto Bautista Agut in a five set thriller.
+At the 2020 US Open, Pospisil reached the fourth round for the first time in his career after beating Philipp Kohlschreiber, 25th seed Milos Raonic in four sets, and then upsetting 8th seed, Roberto Bautista Agut, in a five-set thriller.
 In the fourth round, he lost to Alex de Minaur in straight sets.

-In his last tournament of the season 2020 Sofia Open, he entered the main draw unseeded and defeated Illya Marchenko, Jan-Lennard Struff, John Millman and Richard Gasquet en route to his second singles final of the season and third of his career.
-He would ultimately fall to Jannik Sinner in three back and forth tight sets 4–6, 6–3, 6–7 ^{ (3-7) }.
+In his last tournament of the season, the 2020 Sofia Open, he entered the main draw unseeded and defeated Illya Marchenko, Jan-Lennard Struff, John Millman and Richard Gasquet en route to his second singles final of the season and third of his career, ultimately falling to Jannik Sinner in three tight back-and-forth sets, 4–6, 6–3, 6–7 ^{ (3–7) }.

-Pospisil would end the year ranked No. 61 in the world, his highest year end ranking since 2015 and was named Comeback Player of the Year in the ATP Awards voted on by his peers.
+Pospisil ended the year ranked No. 61 in the world, his highest year-end ranking since 2015, and was named Comeback Player of the Year in the ATP Awards, voted on by his peers.